rroslin/dotnet-developer-exercise/README.md

 ## Refinement
 This are points that I would have raised to be redefined or clarified:

-- `MonthsOfExperience` should not be assigned or modifiable to `Employment`.
-This can cause issues down the line where the MonthsOfExperience does not match `StartDate` and `EndDate`.
-This can be easily avoided by deriving `MonthsOfExperience` from `StartDate` and `EndDate`.
+- `MonthsOfExperience` should not be assigned or modifiable in `Employment`.
+This can cause issues where `MonthsOfExperience` does not match `StartDate` and `EndDate`.
+This issue can be avoided by deriving `MonthsOfExperience` from `StartDate` and `EndDate`.

-- Assuming `EndDate` is null means the employment is on-going, `MonthsOfExperience` should be computed from `StartDate` and present date.
+- If `EndDate` is null, it should be assumed that the employment is ongoing.
+In this case, `MonthsOfExperience` should be computed from `StartDate` to the current date.

-- Salary shouldn't be `uint` because currencies are not stored as whole numbers, `decimal` should be used as it covers most financial and monetary calculations.
+- Salary should not use `uint` because currencies are not stored as whole numbers.
+Instead, `decimal` should be used as it is more suitable for financial and monetary calculations.

-- `PostCode` shouldn't be `int`, some countries use alpha-numeric postal-codes so assuming this api would be used internationally we should use `string` to be safe.
+- `PostCode` should not use `int`, as some countries use alphanumeric postal codes.
+To ensure international compatibility, `string` should be used instead.

-- We should validate `Email` formatting to safeguard from bad data.
+- Email formatting should be validated to prevent bad data from being entered.

-- Mandatory fields should not be nullable, unless there is usecase for nullability.
-(Should be raised for clarification)
+- Mandatory fields should not be nullable unless there is a specific use case for nullability.
+This should be clarified during the requirements phase.

 ## License
 This project is licensed under the [MIT License](LICENSE).